Listen to the post, 3 Ways To Create A Calorie Deficit For Weight Loss, on our Live Lean TV Podcast. Don’t forget to subscribe to the podcast!

-On today’s episode, I’m sharing 3 different ways that you can create a calorie deficit to lose weight, and the best way to increase G-Flux.
+On today’s episode of Live Lean TV, I’m sharing 3 different ways that you can create a calorie deficit to lose weight, and the best way to increase the G-Flux.

-First off, you may be wondering what do I mean when I say calorie deficit.
+First off, you may be wondering what do I mean when I say a “calorie deficit”.

 This simply means, to lose weight, you typically need to be in a calorie deficit.